-Induction cooktops have risen in popularity within the past few years due to their instant heating capability and energy-saving potential.
-Induction technology uses spinning magnets to transfer the heat to the pot, without heating the cooktop surface.
+Induction cooktops have grown in popularity within the past decade due to their instant heating capability and energy-saving potential.
+Induction technology uses spinning magnets to transfer the heat directly to the cooking utensil, without heating the cooktop surface.
 Induction cooktops seem to have the potential to become the preferred cooking device type in both commercial and home kitchens.

 Is Induction Cooking Energy-Efficient?

 Induction cooking uses a high-frequency electromagnet that produces a magnetic field under a ceramic glass surface when the appliance is turned on.
 The heat is delivered into the pan while the ceramic glass surface remains cool.
-When placed over a magnetic field, ferromagnetic cookware heats up.
+When placed over a magnetic field, a ferromagnetic piece of cookware heats up.
 The heat generated within the utensil cooks the food in it.
 Since energy is concentrated on the cookware and transferred to the food, the cooking process is fast, safe, and cost-effective.

 Benefits of Induction Cooking:

 - Fast heating: The pot heats up instantly which can cut cooking times in half.